8.1 Customizing Output File Names

 $converter is a converter object. \%node_element is the Texinfo tree element corresponding to the @node. $file_name is the node file name that has been already set.
 The function should return the node file name ($node_file).

-The other function reference, tree_unit_file_name, is used to customize the file names associated with each normal element unit (see Output Element Units).
+The other function reference, unit_file_name, is used to customize the file names associated with each normal output unit (see Output Units).

-$converter is a converter object. \%unit_element is the Texinfo element corresponding to the unit element. $file_name is the file name that has been already set. $file_path is the file path that has been already set. $file_path is ‘undef’ if the file is relative to the output directory, which is the case if the output is split.
-The function should return the file name for the unit element, $file, and the file path for the unit element, $path, which should be ‘undef’ if the file path is to be constructed by putting $file in the destination directory.
+$converter is a converter object. \%output_unit is the output unit. $file_name is the file name that has been already set. $file_path is the file path that has been already set. $file_path is ‘undef’ if the file is relative to the output directory, which is the case if the output is split.
+The function should return the file name for the output unit, $file, and the file path for the output unit, $path, which should be ‘undef’ if the file path is to be constructed by putting $file in the destination directory.

-In the user defined functions, the information that a unit element is associated with @top or @node Top or more generally considered to be the Top element may be determined with
+In the user defined functions, the information that an output unit is associated with @top or @node Top may be determined with:

 The information on tree elements may be interesting for those functions (see Texinfo Tree Elements in User Defined Functions).
 The extra key associated_section of a node element and associated_node of a sectioning command element may also be useful.

-The file name associated to a sectioning command is set together with the target, and is described in the next section.
+The file name associated with a sectioning command is set together with the target, and is described in the next section.